 Diesel Emission Reduction Project Funding

-The Iowa Department of Transportation (IowaDOT) is accepting applications for funding of medium- and heavy-duty on-road new diesel or alternative fuel vehicles or engine repowers and replacements, as well as off-road repowers and replacements.
+The Iowa Department of Transportation (IowaDOT) provides funding for medium- and heavy-duty on-road new diesel, alternative fuel vehicles, or engine repowers and replacements, as well as off-road repowers and replacements.
 Both government and non-government entities that own and operate diesel fleets and equipment are eligible for funding.
 Vehicles and equipment that qualify for replacement or repower include:

 - Model Year (MY) 2009 or older Class 4-8 school buses, shuttle buses, and transit buses;